 Mariama J. Lockington is an adoptee, author, and educator.
 She has been telling stories and making her own books since the second grade, when she wore shortalls and flower leggings every day to school.
 Mariama’s middle-grade debut, For Black Girls Like Me, earned five starred reviews and was a Today Show Best Kids’ Book of 2019.
 Her sophomore middle-grade book, In The Key of Us, earned a Stonewall Honor Award and was featured in the New York Times.
 Her debut young adult novel, Forever is Now will be out May 23, 2023.

-Mariama’s work has appeared in a number of magazines and journals, including Buzzfeed News Reader, Bodega Magazine, and Prelude Magazine, and she is the author of the poetry chapbook The Lucky Daughter (Damaged Goods Press, 2016).
-Mariama is a Bread Loaf Writers’ Conference Alum, a Voices of Our Nation Arts Alum, a Literary Death Match Champion and she holds a Masters in Education from Lesley University and a Masters in Fine Arts in Poetry from San Francisco State University.
+Mariama’s poetry has appeared in a number of magazines and journals, including Buzzfeed News Reader, Bodega Magazine, and Prelude Magazine, and she is the author of the poetry chapbook The Lucky Daughter (2016).
+She is a Bread Loaf Writers’ Conference Alum, a Voices of Our Nation Arts Alum, a Literary Death Match Champion and she holds a Masters in Education from Lesley University and a Masters in Fine Arts in Poetry from San Francisco State University.

 Mariama calls many places home, but currently lives in Kentucky with her wife, her little sausage dog, Henry, and an abundance of plants.
 You can find her on Twitter @marilock and on Instagram/TikTok @forblackgirlslikeme.